annieversary/incantata/README.md

 # incantata

-incantata is a rust library that generates random words according to a provided structure
+incantata is a rust library that generates random (non-sensical) words according to a provided structure

+there's also a cli, you can run it with `cargo r`. it will generate ten words every time you press enter

 ```rust
 use incantata::*;